-The nonsensical idea that a poem can mean anything you want it to mean likely arises from the fact that poems do require a special reading.
+The nonsensical notion that a poem can mean anything you want it to mean likely arises from the fact that poems do require a special reading.
 One reads a piece of prose, such as a newspaper article, rather quickly looking for basic pieces of information.

 Reading a poem, however, requires more time and close thinking.
 The experience of reading a poem is an event that must be savored.
 You have to consider the meaning of metaphors, images, similes, and other poetic devices, must be contemplated and determined in order to appreciate and understand the text of a poem.

 Reading a short story requires more thought than the newspaper article because like the poem a short story might employ literary even poetic devices that may need an airing.
 Still, one may give a more casual, quick reading to a short story, play, or literary essay than to any poem.
 Poems are intense, crystallized thought that simply require a special reading.